AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part3.md

 5. Hit the `DELETE /api/:id` route with a CURL command to delete a specific item.
 How can you specify the DELETE HTTP method?

 Now that we have a basic repository, we need to populate it.
-Instead of entering all this information yourself, lets use this from an existing database!
+Instead of entering all this information yourself, we will use an existing database!

 ## [Part 4](Part4.md)